-(1) Once Title IV-E eligibility is established, the agency shall determine for each month a youth is in care whether the youth's cost of care was reimbursable under Title IV-E. A youth may lose and regain reimbursability on a frequent basis.
+- (1) Once Title IV-E eligibility is established, the agency shall determine for each month a youth is in care whether the youth's cost of care was reimbursable under Title IV-E. A youth may lose and regain reimbursability on a frequent basis.
 The loss of reimbursability in any one month does not permanently deprive the youth of reimbursability in future months.
-A redetermination shall occur at least every six months to establish whether the reimbursability criteria are met on a month-to-month basis.
+For all Title IV-E cases, except relative foster care cases, redeterminations shall occur at least every year to establish whether the reimbursability criteria are met on a month-to-month basis.
+For relative foster care cases the redeterminations will occur at least every six months.
 Circumstances defining reimbursability for Title IV-E purposes are:

-(a) Resources;
+- (a) Resources;

-(b) Income;
+- (b) Income;

-(c) Age;

-(d) Parental Deprivation.

-(2) The youth will be found temporarily unreimbursable for Title IVE when the youth's:

-(a) Resources exceed \$1,000 in any month;

-(b) Countable earned and unearned income exceeds the cost of the substitute care maintenance payment;

-(c) Placement is in a foster home awaiting certification.

-(3) The following factors must be reviewed in determining a youth's continued eligibility for Title IV-E-FC:

-(a) The youth's resources must not exceed \$1,000 in any month or he/she will be found temporarily unreimbursable for Title IV-E-FC; and

-(b) The youth's countable earned (per OAR 416 -390-0180) and unearned (per OAR 416 -390-0190) income, including lump sum benefits (per OAR 412-085-0200) must not exceed the cost of the substitute care maintenance payment or he/she will be found temporarily unreimbursable for Title IV-E-FC; and

-(c) There must be continued deprivation of parental care and support in the home from which the youth was removed and on which the eligibility determination was based; and

-(d) The 18-year-old youth must be in school full time or in the equivalent level of vocational or technical training and expected to complete or graduate from such school or training by age 19.
+- (c) Age; - (d) Parental Deprivation. - (2) The youth will be found temporarily unreimbursable for Title IV-E when the youth's: - (a) Resources exceed \$1,000 in any month; - (b) Countable earned and unearned income exceeds the cost of the substitute care maintenance payment; - (c) Placement is in a foster home awaiting certification. - (3) The following factors must be reviewed in determining a youth's continued eligibility for Title IV-E-FC: - (a) The youth's resources must not exceed \$1,000 in any month or he/she will be found temporarily unreimbursable for Title IV-E-FC; and - (b) The youth's countable earned (per OAR 416-390-0180) and unearned (per OAR 416-390-0190) income, including lump sum benefits (per OAR 412-085-0200) must not exceed the cost of the substitute care maintenance payment or he/she will be found temporarily unreimbursable for Title IV-E-FC; and - (c) There must be continued deprivation of parental care and support in the home from which the youth was removed and on which the eligibility determination was based; and - (d) The 18-year-old youth must be in school full time or in the equivalent level of vocational or technical training and expected to complete or graduate from such school or training by age 19.
 If verification cannot be obtained, youth age 18 will not be eligible.
-Title IV-E must be closed effective: (A) The end of the month in which the 18-year-old youth graduated or obtained a GED; or

-(B) The end of the last month they are 17 if they did not or will not graduate by age 19.
+Title IV-E must be closed effective: - (A) The end of the month in which the 18-year-old youth graduated or obtained a GED; or - (B) The end of the last month they are 17 (i.e. the end of the month prior to their 18th birthday) if they did not or will not graduate by age 19.
 (P.L.
 96-272)

-Stat.
-Auth.: Oregon Laws, Chapter 422, 1995 Stats.
-Implemented: Oregon Laws, Chapter 422, 1995 Hist.: OYA 2-1995, f.
+Hist.: OYA 2-1995, f.
 12-19-95, cert. ef.
-1-2-96

-Deprivation at Relinquishment or Termination of Parental Rights

-In the month parental rights are terminated or voluntarily relinquished, there must be deprivation in the home from which the youth was removed for the youth to remain Title IV-E-FC eligible.
-Thereafter, parental deprivation will not be a consideration in further reviews of eligibility.
-Deprivation will be based on continued absence.
-(P.L.
-96-272)

-Stat.
-Auth.: Oregon Laws, Chapter 422, 1995 Stats.
-Implemented: Oregon Laws, Chapter 422, 1995 Hist.: OYA 2-1995, f.
-12-19-95, cert. ef.
-1-2-96
+1-2-96; Suspended by OYA 2-1997(Temp), f. & cert. ef.
+7-24-97; OYA 2-1997(Temp), f. & cert. ef.
+7-24-97